 Viewers may also be a bit disappointed with the rather bleak, cliffhanger of an ending.
 Personally, I would have loved to have seen a bit more of the fallout and cleanup process.

-Scream Factory has a done a wonderful job in both the transfer and audio quality.
-If you head over to the ever reliable caps-a-holic, you can see the difference between the Arrow Video and Scream Factory release.
+Scream Factory has done a wonderful job in both the transfer and audio quality.
+If you head over to the ever-reliable caps-a-holic, you can see the difference between the Arrow Video and Scream Factory release.
 To me, the SF release is miles (km) ahead, with a more even colour representation.

 In the end, the biggest treat in buying this Blu-ray is for the new transfer, in the director preferred aspect ratio.
 It really does look awesome.